apache/trafficcontrol/docs/source/api/deliveryservices_id_regexes_rid.rst

 		}
 	]}

-..
-[3] If tenancy is used, then users (regardless of role) will only be able to delete the routing regular expressions used by :term:`Delivery Service`\ s their tenant has permissions to delete.
-Assuming tenancy is satisfied, a routing regular expression can only be deleted by a user with the "admin" or "operations" role.
+.. [#tenancy] Users will only be able to view, delete and update regular expressions for the :term:`Delivery Services` their :term:`Tenant` is allowed to see.